towersvault/shinpokered/README.md

   - Fixed screen tearing in battle when player or 'mon slides off the screen
   - Fixed a bug from the vanilla game where boulder dust clouds do not show up well when pushing downwards
   - Fixed a bug from the vanilla game where random NPC walk delay can underflow to 255 ticks
+  - Minor bugfix for CollisionCheckOnWater; no effect on gameplay

 - Item Fixes
   - Great ball has a ball factor of 12 now